Erie, Pennsylvania: Geography

 Mill Creek passes through much of Erie, including the grounds of the Erie Zoo.

 Erie is situated in Northwestern Pennsylvania at (42.114507, -80.076213), on the southern shore of Lake Erie across from the Canadian province of Ontario.
-It is 100 mi northeast of Cleveland, Ohio, 90 mi southwest of Buffalo, New York, and 128 mi north of Pittsburgh.
+It is 100 mi northeast of Cleveland, Ohio, 90 mi southwest of Buffalo, and 128 mi north of Pittsburgh.
 Erie's bedrock is Devonian shale and siltstone, overlain by glacial tills and stratified drift.
 Stream drainage in the city flows northward into Lake Erie, then through Lake Ontario into the St. Lawrence River, and out to the Atlantic Ocean.
 South of Erie is a drainage divide, beyond which most of the streams in western Pennsylvania flow south into the Allegheny or Ohio Rivers.
 Lake Erie is about 571 ft above sea level, while the city of Erie is about 728 ft above sea level.

 According to the U.S. Census Bureau, the city has a total area of 49.9 sqkm, with 49.4 sqkm being land and the remaining 0.5 sqkm, or 1.03%, being water.
 Presque Isle State Park (referred to by locals as "the Peninsula" or simply "the beach"), is a recurving sandspit peninsula that stretches north into Lake Erie, providing a fine, natural harbor for Erie and offers 7 mi of public beaches, wetlands, and fishing sites.

 Erie fronts Presque Isle Bay and is laid out in a grid surrounding Perry Square in the downtown area.
 The downtown area is separated from the waterfront by the Bayfront Parkway.
 The tallest structure in Erie is St. Peter Cathedral at 265 ft, and the tallest building is Renaissance Centre at 198 ft.
 Historically, Erie had numerous ethnic neighborhoods, including Little Italy, located on the west side of Erie, featuring the West 18th Street commercial corridor.
 South of 38th Street, the grid gives way to curvilinear roads of post-1970 suburban development.
 Millcreek Township and upper Peach Street in Summit Township include the Erie metropolitan area's newer developments.

 Post-industrial redevelopment of Erie's waterfront aimed at recreational and tourism uses include the Bayfront Parkway, Niagara Pier, Perry's Landing Marina, Liberty Park & Amphitheater, Bayfront Convention Center, hotels, and Dobbins Landing, which features the Bicentennial Tower at its northern end.
 On the east side of the bayfront, the Erie Maritime Museum and the Erie County main library (third-largest in Pennsylvania) host the USS Niagara.
 Docks and marinas fill the freshwater shoreline in between.